hydephp/develop/README.md

 Contains the frontend assets for HydePHP stored in hydephp/framework under resources/assets.
 See https://github.com/hydephp/framework/tree/master/resources/assets

 ### Source files
 Source files are stored in the root of the repository.
-These can be published to your Hyde installation, or used to compile into the dist/ directory.
+These can be published to your Hyde installation or used to compile into the dist/ directory.

 ### Compiled files
-Compiled files are stored in the dist/ directory and can be loaded through the CDN.
+Compiled files are stored in the dist/ directory and can be loaded through the CDN or NPM.

 They are included in the Hyde/Framework package and can be used locally by customizing the Blade view.